novauto-open-source/CIA-SSD_TensorRT/README.md

 # A TRT Inference Tool

-This repository is a tool for TensorRT inference.It is suited for xavier agx(jetpack4.6).
+This repository is a tool for TensorRT inference.
+It is suited for xavier agx(jetpack4.6).
+We provide two onnx models(CIASSD, float and integer) and kitti validation set.
+This repository also provides a precision eval tools based on python.

 ## Set LD_LIBRARY_PATH